looju/looju/README.md

 👋 Hi, I’m Loju
-- 👀 I’m a mobile and desktop software developer
+- 👀 I’m a mobile, web and desktop software applications developer
 - 💞️ I’m also enthusiastic  about the developments in augumented reality
 - 📫 I love reading business books outside of work.
 In love with the book Startup Land by Mikkel Svane